mcb5637/upb_sw_factChecking/README.md

 The rules are generated from the training set and are stored in the provided rule file.
 If the rule file already exists, the application will use the existing rules.

-The repository also provides a pre-generated rule file that can be used for evaluation.
+The repository also provides a pre-generated rule file called `rules-p6.txt` that can be used for evaluation.

 ```shell
 java -jar upb_sw_factChecking.jar check    --test-file FILE --dump-file FILE [ --training-file FILE ] [ --rules-file FILE ]